 Obviously, the roots of what many see as an innocent act of dressing up and yelling “Trick or Treat” at someone’s doorway came from a serious violation of Christ’s teachings.
 Far too many give this holiday a much tamer origin, and it is embraced by western culture.
 Obviously this holiday isn’t going away and your children will want to participate.
 So, let them do it but conditionally.

-It was on October 31st, 1517, that Dr. Martin Luther nailed his 95 Theses on the door of a castle church door in Wittenberg, Germany.
-This bold, courageous challenge against the unbiblical practices (indulgences, Mary worship, the concept of purgatory, priests becoming fabulously wealthy off the backs of the laity, etc.) of the medieval Roman church inspired the Protestant Reformation.
+It was on October 31st, 1517, that a Catholic monk named Martin Luther nailed his 95 Theses on the door of a castle church door in Wittenberg, Germany.
+This bold, courageous challenge against the unbiblical practices (indulgences, Mary worship, the concept of purgatory, priests becoming fabulously wealthy off the backs of the laity, etc.) of the medieval and even the modern Roman Catholic church inspired the Protestant Reformation.
 It called for, among other things, the translation of the Bible from Latin into the common languages so all could read for themselves Christ’s inspired word.
 No longer would they have to accept what the priest or papal authority claimed it said.
 This promoted literacy which eventually led to the greatest freedoms and scientific discoveries ever made in history which by the way were virtually all made by Christians.
 For more see my article titled “Science is a gift from Christ?”.

 So, if they insist let your youngsters participate in Halloween, but teach them about Reformation Day, or as some call it, All Saints Day, November 1st.